 If you build it, they will come.
 And so they did.
 Brookline, which was part of the city of Boston until it was independently incorporated in 1705, was first created around the old Town Green.
 But with the arrival of the Boston & Albany Railroad in 1847, the community’s hub moved to Brookline Village, which has been the town’s civic and commercial center ever since, home to the police and fire stations, public library, and courthouse.

 After the Civil War, the commercial area expanded up Washington and Harvard Streets—now considered the heart of the village—where today, shops abut homes, recycling is the norm, higher-than-average property taxes produce excellent schools, overnight street parking is illegal, and family-owned businesses far outnumber chains.

 There are exceptions.
-Dunkin’ Donuts has made its way into the neighborhood, but those in the know walk a few blocks to KooKoo Café, which serves vegan munchies and George Howell coffee.
+Starbucks and Dunkin’ Donuts have made their way into the neighborhood, but those in the know walk a few blocks to KooKoo Café, which serves vegan munchies and George Howell coffee.
 And that’s only one of the local independent stores worth exploring.

 Fronted by Davis Avenue and Emerson Street

 This two-acre playground is nestled in a residential area of Brookline Village.
-Trees shade the perimeter of a large grassy field lined with benches, providing a perfect spot for reading.
+Trees shade the perimeter of a large grassy field lined with benches, providing a spot for reading, relaxing, and people-watching.
 Along with slides, a climbing structure, and a colorful toy ship, the playground has Brookline’s first spray pool, where children can cool down on a hot summer’s day.
 The nearby park, with walking paths, is dog-friendly, and offers off-leash hours for your canine companions between dawn and 9 a.m. as part of the town’s Green Dog Program.

 Between Linden Place and Linden Street

-Established in 1843, this quiet park sports just a single play feature: a circular sandbox, approximately 20 feet in diameter.
+Established in 1843, this quiet park sports just a single play feature: a circular sandbox, about 20 feet in diameter.
 The park offers passersby a reprieve from Harvard Street’s traffic and a peaceful place to eat take-out from numerous neighboring cafés.
-A single table sits at the front entrance, benches are scattered throughout.
-Near the back entrance is a bench dedicated to “Alan J. Gagne (1952–2006), Linden Street’s beloved mailman.”
+A single table sits at the front entrance, and benches are scattered throughout.
+Near the back entrance is one dedicated to “Alan J. Gagne (1952–2006), Linden Street’s beloved mailman.”
 Linden Park dates back to 1844 and is listed on the National and State Registers of Historic Places.

 7 Station St.

 Catering to the health-conscious crowd, KooKoo Café offers mainly vegetarian and vegan fare.
-And aptly, owners Ali and Elie Mohajerani also run Yoga in the Village, just a few doors down.
+And aptly, owners Ali Mohajerani and Elie Dunford also run Inner Space, a yoga studio just a few doors down.
 The café is named after one of its signature dishes, kookoo, a light, fluffy Persian frittata made of eggs, spinach, parsley, and scallions.
 But according to staff, the most popular menu item is the tuna and Brie sandwich, with honey mustard, Brie, lettuce, tomatoes, cucumbers, and avocado (upon request), served on a choice of bread.
-The café prides itself on serving quality single-origin terroir coffee roasted by the George Howell Coffee Company, an enterprise of the founder of Boston’s dearly departed Coffee Connection.
-KooKoo showcases local pottery and artwork, including pieces made at the neighboring Feet of Clay Pottery.
+The café prides itself on serving quality single-origin terroir coffee roasted by the George Howell Coffee Company, founded by Howell, of Boston’s dearly departed Coffee Connection.
+KooKoo showcases local pottery and artwork.
 The café has warm lighting and is decorated in rich earth tones, and families are encouraged to bring their children—a nook with a kid-sized table and chairs, books, and games is nestled in back.

 17 Station St.